tagohd/mono/Concepts/Magic.md

 ---
+%%
+Sudosays:: Somewhat important changes here (4)
+%%

 Involves the [[SOUL]] somehow, hence the desire for the [[SOUL AMPLIFIER]].
 (Since I have yet to define what the SOUL is, maybe it doesn't make sense to amplify them; I might have to change the name later.)
 But maybe the SOUL acts like a lightning rod for mana, or the SOUL itself is the one doing the amplification.
 Maybe mana comes in a variety of wavelengths and each SOUL has a specific "resonant frequency", so to speak.
 If you want to cast a protection spell, you channel green mana; if you want to cast Magic Missile, you channel yellow mana; etc.

 ![[ohio.jpg]]
 (Did you know imgflip lets you upload your own fonts?)

 This isn't to say that only certain people can cast certain spells.
-It's just that certain spells come easier to you if your SOUL is the right "color".
+It's just that certain spells come easier to you if your SOUL is the right "color". ^03cfb6